 Most flights range from 1-2 hours of flight time.
-The overall length of the lesson could range for up to another 30 minutes to de-brief your flight and discuss any areas that you can read-up on at home.
+The overall length of the lesson could include another 30 minutes to de-brief your flight and discuss any areas that you can read-up on at home.
 At Cape Fear Aviation Flight Training, you will only be charged for flight time.
-We do NOT charge for ground training following a flight.
+We do NOT charge for pre-briefing or post-flight debriefing.

 What is solo flight?